Support Home > WP Super Cache > Enable WP Cache debugging

-And then login to the debugging dashboard:
+Login to the debugging dashboard

-Warning!
-Do not copy and paste this log file to a public website!
+• Do not copy and paste this log file to a public website!
 It contains potentially sensitive information about your web server.

 Reading the Debug Log

-Verifying WP Super Cache is Working Correctly
+Verifying if WP Super Cache is working correctly

 12:46:39 90601 /2022/10/21/testington/ wp_cache_get_cookies_values: return: